Porsil/thornley-yoga/README.md

 -   **Feastures Left to Implement**

     -   A costings section to allow the user to see the prices of joining the studio.
 This was not part of the initial design but would be beneficial to site users.
+To allow the site to not contain too much contact on the one page, the timetable and costings could be moved to a separate page on the site.
     -   An embedded map to show the location of the studio in the contact us section.
-This was in the initial design but was not implemented in the project.
+This was in the initial design but was not implemented in the project due to the aesthetics of the page with an embedded map.
+To add a map to the website, the contact-us section could be moved to a separate page on the site.

 -   ## **Responsiveness**